chen-bioinfo/DualMPNN/README.md

     📁 foldseek
     └─ 📁 bin
-        └─ 📄 foldseek (This is an executable file)
+        └─ 📄 foldseek (This is an executable file which can be downloaded on https://github.com/steineggerlab/foldseek)

 b.
 Install the conda environment by the following commands: